Jashepp/customElements-mixinPropertiesAttributes/README.md

 customElements.define('example-toggle',mixinPropertiesAttributes(exampleToggle));
 ```

+However, by using this method, you won't be able to change the [mixin's configuration](#mixin-configuration).

 ### More Examples

 More examples are located within `./examples/` on the git [repository on GitHub][github-branch] or locally if pulled.
 NPM version does **not** include the examples directory.